-5. Related Party Transactions
+6. Related Party Transactions

-Our board of directors approved an arrangement in September 2001, and again in November 2004, to engage Dr. Yuichi Iwaki, Chairman of the Board, as a consultant in connection with financing transactions and business development activities.
+Our board of directors approved an arrangement in September 2001 to engage Dr. Yuichi Iwaki, Executive Chairman of the Board, as a consultant in connection with financing transactions and business development activities.
+In November 2003, we amended the arrangement and in November 2004, we further amended the arrangement pursuant to a consulting agreement dated as of November 22, 2004.
 Pursuant to such arrangement we pay Dr. Iwaki \$20,000 per month plus other cash or stock compensation, if any, as the board of directors deems appropriate for his services rendered.
-Compensation earned by Dr. Iwaki during each of the three months and nine months ended September 30, 2005 and 2004 was \$60,000, \$60,000, \$180,000 and \$180,000, respectively.
-On July 19, 2005, the Board appointed Dr. Iwaki as our Executive Chairman, and on September 30, 2005, the Board named him as our Acting Chief Executive Officer.
-There was no change in Dr. Iwaki's compensation in connection with either such appointment.
+Compensation earned by Dr. Iwaki during the three months ended March 31, 2006 and 2005 was \$87,500 and \$60,000, respectively.
+On July 19, 2005, the Board appointed Dr. Iwaki as our Executive Chairman and on September 30, 2005, the Board named him as our Acting Chief Executive Officer and Chief Financial Officer.
+On March 15, 2006, Dr. Iwaki was appointed to the office of President and Chief Executive Officer.

-6. Facility Lease
+7. Facility Lease